 - Have the patient push with the heels while you pull up.

 Moving a patient in bed

 American Red Cross.
 Assisting with positioning and transferring.
 In: American Red Cross.
 American Red Cross Nurse Assistant Training Textbook.
-3rd ed.
-American National Red Cross; 2013:chap 13
+4th ed.
+American National Red Cross; 2018:chap 11.

-Smith SF, Duell DJ, Martin BC.
-Body mechanics and positioning.
-In: Smith SF, Duell DJ, Martin BC, eds.
-Clinical Nursing Skills.
-8th ed.
-Philadelphia, PA: Prentice Hall; 2011:chap 12.
+Smith SF, Duell DJ, Martin BC, Gonzalez L, Aebersold M. Body mechanics and positioning.
+In: Smith SF, Duell DJ, Martin BC, Gonzalez L, Aebersold M, eds.
+Clinical Nursing Skills: Basic to Advanced Skills.
+9th ed.
+New York, NY: Pearson; 2017:chap 12.